mediascape/elections/README.md

 ### OFFLINE VERSION

-Dependency to third party server is removed on this branch.
-To start up the application run.sh must be called:
+Dependency to third party server has been removed on this branch.
+To start up the application run.sh script must be called:

 ```bash
 # sudo ./run.sh